JaffaKetchup/flutter_map_tile_caching/README.md

 - [`permission_handler` Installation Instructions](https://pub.dev/packages/permission_handler#setup)

 Please note that this library has not been tested on iOS devices, so issues may arise.
 Please leave an issue if they do, and I'll try my best to debug and solve them.

+### Windows, MacOS, Linux

+This package declares support for these platforms, but no testing has been conducted, and you will need to make appropriate configurations yourself.
+Avoid using methods that interact with permissions or background processes

 ## Example